radiegtya/meteoris2/README.md

 - adding facebook login example
 - code refractoring for unused code
 - if there is no image to be shown, show noimage.jpg rather than blank in frontend/postsIndex

+**--

+###WHAT'S NEW IN V0.6.2
+- adding groundDB v0.0.6 support to make collection able to work offline (thanks to Raix).
+- adding elapsed time functionality (ex: posted 5m ago) in meteoris formatter package.
+You can just type
+  {{meteorisFormatter "elapsedTime" yourDate}} in blaze template view.
+- updating aldeed:collection2 package to v.2.1.0.

 ------------------------